AgoraIO-Solutions/RTC-RTM-Linux/RTC_RTM_JAVA/README.md

 - join RTC channel
 - register PcmFrameObserver
 - save remote users'audio frames to a local file received_audio.pcm
+- Login RTM server
-- login to RTM
+- Send and receive point to point message online
+- Join channel
+- Send and receive channel message
+- Get channel member list
+- Leave channel
-- p2p chat to remote RTM user
+- Logout RTM server

-## prerequisite for Running the App
+## Prerequisite for Running the App
 First, create a developer account at [Agora.io](https://dashboard.agora.io/signin/), and obtain an App ID.
+Update APPID.APP_ID of RtmJavaDemo.java in src/main/java/io/rtm/ with your App ID

 ## Integration mode
 - Step 1: Download the RTC SDK.
 After decompressing, copy the *.jar and *.so from agora_sdk_java (for RTC) the lib/ of this project.